 - UPMC Cancer Genetics Program, Magee Women’s Hospital

 - Prenatal Genetics Program at West Penn Hospital

 - Cancer Genetic Program & Cardiac Genetic Program at Allegheny General Hospital

 - Huntington’s Disease Clinic, UPMC Montefiore

-Rotation schedules are divided into 11 blocks, with each block lasting three to four weeks.
-All students will spend three blocks in Cancer genetics, three blocks in Prenatal genetics, three blocks in Pediatric genetics and one block in Adult genetics.
+Rotation schedules are divided into 13 blocks, with each block lasting three weeks.
+All students will spend three blocks in Cancer genetics, three blocks in Prenatal genetics, and three blocks in Pediatric genetics as well as one block in Adult/Specialty genetics, Primary Care, and a thesis focused block with clinic days in the Center for Advanced Fetal Diagnostics (CAFD).
 In addition, students spend three to four weeks (one block) at an optional rotation site.
 This allows students the opportunity to select specific training experiences to develop a higher level of expertise based on their interests.

 Examples of full student rotation schedules: